Boris Johnson says ‘women must be heard,’ amid outrage over police action at Sarah Everard vigil

 “This is fiendishly difficult policing,” she said.

-Johnson’s government rallied behind Dick, Britain’s highest-ranking female police officer, pointing to her career-long commitment to protecting women.
+Johnson’s government rallied behind Dick, Britain’s highest-ranking police officer, pointing to her career-long commitment to protecting women.

 Kit Malthouse, the policing minister, on Monday defended the officers.
 “Throughout this pandemic, we have asked them to do a job that they have never done before and to stand between the public, if you like, and this terrible virus, in a way that none of us are used to,” he said.
 “So that very, very difficult position that they are in needs to be reflected in our contemplation of this.”

-On Monday, the House of Commons began debate on the Police, Crime, Sentencing and Courts Bill, which Johnson said would toughen sentences for rapists and block the early release of sexual offenders.
+This week, the House of Commons began debate on the Police, Crime, Sentencing and Courts Bill, which Johnson said would toughen sentences for rapists and block the early release of sexual offenders.

 Keir Starmer, leader of the opposition Labour Party, said the legislation does not do enough for women and girls.
 Others say the bill will introduce new curbs on the right to peaceful protest.

-Britain is struggling through its third national lockdown, and while schools reopened last week, people have been ordered to stay at home except for essential work and travel.
-Shops, pubs and gyms are closed, while large gatherings — even for weddings and funerals — are prohibited.
+Britain is struggling through its third national lockdown.
+While schools reopened last week, people have been ordered to stay at home except for essential work and travel.
+Shops, pubs and gyms are closed, and large gatherings — even for weddings and funerals — are prohibited.

 The public, politicians and police are divided over how to balance fundamental human rights against the spread of a virus that is lethal for some.

-The Saturday gathering began with silent mourners — including Catherine, Duchess of Cambridge — laying flowers and ended in scenes of chaos, as police dragged protesters away in handcuffs, while the crowd chanted “arrest your own” and “shame on you.”
+The Saturday gathering began with silent mourners — including Catherine, Duchess of Cambridge — laying flowers and ended in scenes of chaos, as police dragged protesters away in handcuffs, while the crowd chanted, “Arrest your own” and “Shame on you.”

-A snap poll by YouGov found Britons split on whether police should have allowed the vigil to go ahead.
+A snap poll by YouGov found Britons are split on whether police should have allowed the vigil to go ahead.
 In all, 40 percent thought the police should have allowed the vigil, 43 percent did not.

 Marion Visagie, 49, a health-care professional who said she is a survivor of domestic abuse, told The Washington Post that she was “totally against” large demonstrations during the pandemic.
 “Covid rules are there for a reason,” she said.